4np/UitzendingGemist/README.md

 ## 1. Xcode

-The code was developed in [Xcode 8.3.1](https://itunes.apple.com/nl/app/xcode/id497799835)([alternative link](https://developer.apple.com/download/more/)) so you need at least to have that version installed.
+The (latest) code was developed in [Xcode 9](https://itunes.apple.com/nl/app/xcode/id497799835)([alternative link](https://developer.apple.com/download/more/)) so you need at least to have that version installed.
 Continue with the following steps when you have finished installing ```Xcode``` as the next steps require a finished installation.

 ## 2. Download the project